Godfrey Mwakikagile: Books

 Mwakikagile's first book, Economic Development in Africa, was published in June 1999.
-He has written more than 70 books in 20 years, mostly about Africa during the post-colonial era.
-He has written about history, politics, economics, as well as contemporary and international affairs from an African and a Third World perspective.
+He has written many books – 96 books listed on Goodreads – mostly about Africa during the post-colonial era.

-He takes an interdisciplinary approach in his works combining history, political science, economics, philosophy, cultural and international studies and other academic disciplines in his analysis of a wide range of issues focusing on Africa, especially during the post-colonial era.
 His books are used in various academic disciplines up to the post-graduate level including doctoral studies.
 He has also written some books about the African diaspora, mainly Black America and the Afro-Caribbean region including Afro-Caribbean communities in Britain and the United States.
-His books on race relations include Shattered Dream: Race and Justice, Patrick Lyoya killed by the police: What did I do wrong?, Across The Colour Line in an American City, On the Banks of a River, In the Crucible of Identity and Reflections on Race Relations: A Personal Odyssey which is a comparative analysis between colonial Tanganyika and the United States in terms of race relations that also focuses on problems in race relations in the American context in contemporary times.
+His works on race relations include Shattered Dream: Race and Justice, Patrick Lyoya killed by the police: What did I do wrong?, Across The Colour Line in an American City, On the Banks of a River, In the Crucible of Identity and Reflections on Race Relations: A Personal Odyssey which is a comparative analysis between colonial Tanganyika and the United States in terms of race relations that also focuses on problems in race relations in the American context in contemporary times.

+Among other books he has written on race relations is Tragic Destiny (2025).

+On Mwakikagile's writings on Afro-Caribbeans and their connection to Africa, Professor Erin C. MacLeod states in her book, Visions of Zion: Ethiopians and Rastafari in the Search for the Promised Land, New York University Press, 2014: “Tanzanian scholar Godfrey Mwakikagile postulates that the Rastafari connection with Ethiopia constitutes a denial of origins in West Africa and is a 'reflection of an inferiority complex on their part, refusing to identify themselves with typical black – 'Negro' – Africa and is a delusion and distortion of history and reality.'”